MENU back

 Indian Well Falls, Shelton

 Tucked inside Indian Well State Park along the Housatonic River, this scenic waterfall ends in a circular splash pool at the base of the falls.
-There is a swimming area nearby, and hiking trails as well.
-Bring a picnic to enjoy, or head down Route 110/Howe Avenue into Shelton for brunch or lunch with the culinary creatives at Lost & Found
+There is a swimming area nearby and hiking trails as well.
+Bring a picnic to enjoy or head to the nearby Pier 131 for lunch.

 Roaring Brook Falls, Cheshire